 2014-15: Evans played right wing for Notre Dame in his freshman season; skating in 40 of 41 games for the Fighting Irish.
 He scored 7 goals with 10 assists and was +4 with 22 penalty minutes.
 Notre Dame finished fifth in Hockey East; taking fourth-place Massachusetts-Lowell to three games in the Hockey East quarterfinals before falling 6-4 in the decisive third game and finishing 18-19-5.

-Known as a scrappy forward, Evans has unique vision and stick-handling ability that make him a decent player offensively.
-He has a good, accurate wrist shot that he utilizes on the half-wall and his bursts of speed give him ample room to manoeuvre in the offensive zone.
+Evans is a scrappy forward with unique vision and stick-handling ability.
+He has a hard, accurate wrist shot that he utilizes on the half-wall and his bursts of speed give him ample room to manoeuvre in the offensive zone.
 Not overly physical, Evans plays a chippy game with his stick, slashing and cross-checking opposing players if pushed.
-His game, at this level, is still inconsistent.
-There are days where he can be a game-changer and others where he's unable to string together two good shifts.
-His ceiling is a fringe NHL player, more-so a scrappy 13th forward.

 Evans had a breakout season at the University of Notre Dame in 2015-16 as a sophomore.
 Leading the Fighting Irish in assists, he was one of the top playmakers in college hockey.
 He is expected to spend at least one more season in South Bend before turning professional but has opened eyes in his first two seasons.
 He is still adding the bulk and strength necessary to play at the pro level but Evans has the potential to be an effective second or third line forward.